Ruben165/Ruben165/README.md

 - Software Engineering
 - Algorithm Design & Analysis

-## Experience
+## Experience & Projects
 I've worked on both personal and academic projects.
 You can see what I've worked on in my other repositories.

 ## Certification
 Here's the list of my certifications:
-- AWS Certified Solutions Architect - Associate
+- AWS Certified Solutions Architect - Associate (Issued: August 2024, Expires: August 2027)
-- AWS Certified Cloud Practitioner
+- AWS Certified Cloud Practitioner (Issued: August 2024, Expires: August 2027)
-- NVIDIA Fundamentals of Deep Learning
+- NVIDIA Fundamentals of Deep Learning (Issued: November 2023)
+- Esri Training MOOC "Imagery in Action" (Issued: October 2023)
 - and many more.

 ## Skills and Abilities